 The Instructional Technology (IT) Ed.S. degree allows candidates to obtain an advanced degree in the rapidly growing field of instructional technology.
 Georgia media specialists, technology coordinators, and other educators and trainers with a Master's degree in any field are invited to apply.
-This degree upgrades Georgia Teaching, Service, and Leadership certificates to the 6th year level.\ The online program offers participants the opportunity to complete all coursework at a distance using the Internet and WebCT.
+This degree upgrades Georgia Teaching, Service, and Leadership certificates to the 6th year level.
+The online program offers participants the opportunity to complete all coursework at a distance using the Internet and WebCT.
 Because the online learning system is available continuously, candidates access their courses at their convenience using any computer connected to the Internet by a web browser such as Mozilla Firefox.
-Experiential learning and application of knowledge are vital components of each class.
-The Technology Applications Option prepares candidates to be technology coordinators or instructional technologists in a variety of contexts: public schools, business, industry, government, the military, health fields, and higher education.
+Experiential learning and applications Option prepares candidates to be technology coordinators or instructional technologists in a variety of contexts: public schools, business, industry, government, the military, health fields, and higher education.